simplyYan/simplyYan/README.md

 🤖 I also have experience in machine/deep learning with ml5.js

-😈 Certified ethical hacker
+😈 Ethical hacker

 * 🌍  I'm based in Brazil

 #### The operating system I usually use:
-Windows 11, Parrot OS (Linux/Debian)
+Kali Linux

 #### My Favorite IDEs/Editors:
 LiteIDE, VSCodium (Visual Studio Code)